 What would you do to improve the city?

-I would also like to see more done to encourage walking and cycling in the heart of Sheffield.
+I would like to see more done to encourage walking and cycling in the heart of Sheffield.
 The city centre is remarkably compact and everything should be done to make it easy, safe and fun to make your way around the different neighbourhoods on foot or on a bike.